runemadsen/runemadsen-2012/writings/printing-code/lecture-color.md

 Computational Color
 ===================

-<iframe width="600" height="338" src="http://www.youtube.com/embed/MXQozTxQSiE" frameborder="0" allowfullscreen></iframe>

 If you expect to come out of this class knowing simple rules like "red is for love" or "green is for happiness", you'll be extremely disappointed today.

 Color is way too subjective and dynamic to allow for so simple definitions.
 Actually, I'd rather stay away from telling you which colors to use when.
-Today, we will do 2 things instead:
+Instead we will do 2 things:

 * Learn to, simply, observe color and its characteristics.
 * Learn the physics of color and how to approach it in code.

 For most of you, using color is probably a question of "what values do I put in fill()".
 We'll try to add a little more techniques today.

+<iframe width="600" height="338" src="http://www.youtube.com/embed/MXQozTxQSiE" frameborder="0" allowfullscreen data-slideshow="self"></iframe>

 The woman in the red dress is a character in a training program built by the rebels in the Matrix.
 More specifically, [_Mouse_](http://en.wikipedia.org/wiki/List_of_minor_characters_in_the_Matrix_series#Mouse) designed her... and he picked the color red for her dress.
 Although many find it hard to work creatively with color, very few people would question why he chose this.
 It's attractive, erotic, wild and draws attention.